 Option 6: Individuals or families that sponsor a Holocaust Survivor in need.
 Survivors receive a monthly gift card to a grocery store near their home.
 Cost: $55 per month for a full sponsorship or $27.50 per month for a shared sponsorship.

 If a sponsored family doesn’t pick up their food and can’t be reached by our community partner for two consecutive months, the food provided with your donation will be given to another family in need in that community.

 While it is very generous and kind to donate a larger amount, it creates difficulties in our recipient communities if one family receives a significantly larger amount of food than other families do.
 So, if you donate more than the requested amount each month, the extra amount will go to our Emergency Food Fund to purchase groceries for families that are between sponsors.
 However, in the case of very large recipient families (8 people or larger) we do encourage sponsors who are able to consider signing up twice (in essence making two monthly donations) for groceries for “their” family…. or we assign two sponsors to the same family.

-We purchase mainly discounted food from a variety of partner food banks and stores, depending on the location.
+We purchase mainly discounted food from a variety of partner food banks and grocery stores, depending on the location.
 In some locations we purchase grocery store gift cards that are distributed to the families.